 - Building property coverage: Covers damage to fixtures of your condo if they are not covered by your master association policy.

 - Personal liability coverage: Covers you and your family members for costs associated with lawsuits for bodily injury or property damage.

-- Loss of use coverage: Covers the costs above and beyond your normal expenses for living elsewhere if your condo becomes uninhabitable.
+- Loss of use coverage: Covers costs above and beyond your normal expenses for living elsewhere if your condo becomes uninhabitable.

 By shopping with multiple insurers, you may be able to find an insurance feature that suits your particular needs.
-For instance, if you plan to rent out your condo with Airbnb or another home-sharing service, Allstate offers unique HostAdvantage coverage, which protects your belongings against theft or damage by temporary guests.
+For instance, if you plan to rent out your condo with Airbnb or another vacation rental service, Allstate offers unique HostAdvantage coverage, which protects your belongings against theft or damage by temporary guests.